jadijadi/linuxlearner/content/course/lpic1/1071_manage_user_and_group_accounts_and_related_system_files.md

 > Note: `!` means **no password**

 Wow!
 Jadi has an encrypted password there.
 Some numbers are following that encrypted password too: **16737:0:99999:7:::**.
-What do the mean?
+What do they mean?
 The following table tells you.

 |filed|meaning|
 |-|-|